skehan0/Skehan0/README.md

 ### About Me
 I’ve built a strong foundation in computer science through hands-on project work and in-depth theoretical learning.
 During 3rd year, I completed an 8-month professional internship as a Full Stack AI Intern at Accenture’s R&D Center, The Dock, in Dublin.
 There, I gained invaluable experience in AI-driven solutions and played an integral role in the development of real-world software.

-Currently working on cutting edge AI Engineering @Accenture, exploring areas in Project Management, Backend Development, DevOps Engineering, AI Engineering, Data Engineering.
+Currently working on cutting edge AI Engineering @Accenture, from Backend Development, AI Engineering and DevOps.

 ### What Sets Me Apart?
 🌟 During my time at Accenture, I worked on high-impact projects in a collaborative Agile environment, consistently delivering key features.
 I gained exposure to various technologies including: